kleinbottle/swanlotus/content/blogs/feeling/feeling.md

 >"Desire, when it stems from the heart and spirit, when it is pure and intense, possesses awesome electromagnetic energy.
 This energy is released into the ether each night, as the mind falls into the sleep state.
 Each morning it returns to the conscious state reinforced with the cosmic currents.
 That which has been imaged will surely and certainly be manifested.
 You can rely, young man, upon this ageless promise as surely as you can rely upon the eternally unbroken promise of sunrise... and of Spring."

 While we have no scientific studies---according to the prevailing [double-blind](https://dictionary.cambridge.org/dictionary/english/double-blind) orthodoxy---to uphold the veracity of the above statement, there has been a steady procession of books of the "manifesting" genre [@murphy2006; @hill1928; @byrne2006; @goddard2013; @hicks2022; @ferraro2021] which deal with actualizing your desires or dreams.
-It is astounding that Swami Sivananda used the word "manifested" very much before the advent of these books on "manifesting".
+It is astounding that Swami Sivananda used the word "manifested" decades before the advent of books like these.

 ## Fulfilment of the desire to fly

-After Dr Abdul Kalam became President of India, he _did get_ an opportunity both to learn flying and to fly a fighter jet.
+After Dr Abdul Kalam became President of India, he _did get_ an opportunity both to learn flying, and to pilot a fighter jet.
 He describes it himself [in this short YouTube video](https://www.youtube.com/shorts/kWnxd3af4rM).
 It is heartwarming to hear him explain how his desire to be a pilot was ultimately fulfilled. _This is anecdotal evidence that this law of consciousness really works._

 ## Neville Goddard's _Feeling Is the Secret_

 In 1944, a book was published bearing the title _Feeling Is the Secret_, by [Neville Goddard](feeling is the secret).
-I like it among all the books of the "manifesting" genre because it is clear, succinct, precise, and algorithmic.
+I like it most among all the books of the "manifesting" genre because it is clear, succinct, precise, and algorithmic.
 It provides a step-by-step method to implement the technique alluded to by Swami Sivananda, with very little filler material.

 Fortunately for us, [the book is available on YouTube](https://www.youtube.com/watch?v=ffNWoefuwPM) where a gentleman reads out the text at a decent pace.
 The distinctive feature of this presentation is that the book's pages are also clearly visible for us to read along as we hear the video presentation.